Are there free ways to make money online?

 That’s why it’s important to do your research before joining any online rewards site.

-Swagbucks: As far as GPT goes, nobody can claim to be as big as this site.
-Swagbucks pays you for doing almost anything you already do on your computer – shopping, playing games, watching videos, etc. The points you earn can be redeemed for cash and prizes including Amazon gift cards.
+- Swagbucks: As far as reward sites go, nobody can claim to be as big as this site.
+Swagbucks rewards you for doing almost anything you already do on your computer – shopping, playing games, watching videos, etc. The points you earn can be redeemed for cash and prizes including Amazon gift cards.
+They even give you $5 for free just for signing up.

-Gifthulk: This is a much newer site, but it looks promising.
+- Gifthulk: This is a much newer site, but it has proven to be a trustworthy site.

 Get Paid to Read Emails